Subsequent applications

 Reduced legal safeguards apply in case an inadmissibility decision was taken within the previous 18 months (i.e. if the rejection is connected to an expulsion order and a re-entry ban of 18 months).
 In this case, there is generally no suspensive effect for the appeal nor for the application itself.
 In many cases the asylum applicant does not even undergo a personal interview except for the preliminary interrogation conducted by the police.[4]

-Suspensive effect against the expulsion order may be granted for an application following a rejection of the application on the merits or a safe third country decision, if the execution of the expulsion order of the previous asylum procedure could violate the non-refoulement principle.
-If suspensive effect is not granted, the file has to be forwarded to the BVwG for review and the Court has to decide within 8 weeks on the lawfulness of the decision.[5]
+Suspensive effect against the expulsion order may be granted for an application following a rejection of the application on the merits or a safe third country decision if the execution of the expulsion order of the previous asylum procedure could violate the non-refoulement principle.
+If suspensive effect is not granted, the file must be forwarded to the BVwG for review and the Court has 8 weeks to decide on the lawfulness of the decision.[5]
 The expulsion may be enforced 3 days after the Court has received the file.

-Asylum seekers sent back to Austria by other Member States two years after their file has been closed due to their absence have to submit a subsequent application as well.
-The same applies to cases in which the decision has become final while the asylum seeker was staying in another Member State.
+Asylum applicants sent back to Austria by other Member States two years after their file has been closed due to their absence also have to submit a subsequent application.
+The same applies to cases in which the decision has become final while the asylum applicant was staying in another Member State.

 There is no limit on the number of subsequent applications that can be submitted.
-Different rules apply to subsequent applications with regard to suspensive effect of the application, which depends on whether the expulsion order will be executed within the following 18 days or whether the date is not yet fixed.
-In cases of rejection of subsequent asylum applications, the same rules regarding free legal assistance during the regular procedure apply: the BFA assigns the responsibility to one of the organisations (either VMÖ or ARGE) to appeal the negative decision.
+Different rules apply regarding suspensive effect of the application, which depends on whether the expulsion order will be executed within the following 18 days or whether the date is not yet fixed.
+In cases of rejection of subsequent asylum applications, the same rules regarding free legal assistance during the regular procedure apply.

 [1] Article 2(1)(23) AsylG.